 Antarctica is Earth’s southernmost continent.
 King George Island is one of many of Antarctica’s islands just off the peninsula of Antarctica.
 The land that today is known as King George Island physically separated from the Antarctic Peninsula roughly 20 million years ago as a result of magmatic arc and seafloor spreading geologic processes.
 What is now called by some as the “South Shetland micro tectonic plate” is actually a fragment of the larger Antarctic Tectonic Plate that broke off as a result of those geologic processes.
 King George Island sits atop the Antarctic Continental Shelf.

 King George Island, Antarctica is home to many research bases from a number of countries including The United States, Chile, China, Russia, Uruguay and others.
 It was host to the only rock concert performed in Antarctica by Metallica back in 2013.
-That concert made Metallica the only band to have performed concerts on all 7 Continents.
-The 2019 White Continent 50k, Marathon & Half-Marathon courses run between the Chilean and Chinese research bases.
+That concert made Metallica the only band to have performed concerts on the Original 7 Continents.
+The 2020 White Continent 50k, Marathon & Half-Marathon courses run between the Chilean and Chinese research bases.
 Our campsite, will be set up along the course and will provide runners the opportunity to refuel during the race and, if needed, allow for a change of clothes.

 Please note there is one basic itinerary.

 To view click here